rsnelson1/QTM302WFinalProject/README.md

-# QTM302W:Sex and Covid Mortality Disparities
+# QTM302W: Sex and Covid Mortality Disparities

 ### Winni Weng and Ruth Nelson at Emory University